Sound card based multimeter

 Buffer size of the input sampling is 4096 samples, e. g. measurement frequency is 10.7 measurement per second.

-Due to very low sound card sampling frequency the highest frequency of the acceptable processed signal is around 10kHz.
+Due to low sound card sampling frequency the highest frequency of the acceptable processed signal is around 10kHz.
 Higher frequencies are processed too, but the AC accuracy drops down.

 AC amplitude measurements are achieved by software rectifying - the value displayed is close to effective value of the AC signal.